 Most employees are honest and hard-working people with honorable intentions.
 However, when employee theft issues occur, it can lead to significant concerns that can impact the store in many ways, reaching far beyond the financial losses caused to the company.
 It impacts retail sales.
 It impacts retail shrink.
 It impacts the company brand and reputation.
 It also impacts all of the hard working associates who give their best each and every day.

-This week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, has Dave Thompson, CFI, introducing fact-finding interviews.
+This week’s International Association of Interviewers interview and interrogation training tip, provided by Wicklander-Zulawski, has Wayne Hoover, CFI, looking at the soft accusation assumptive question during an interview.